Skip to content

 Short answers, pulled from the story.

-How many members does The Vikings reenactment society currently have across different regions?
+How many members does The Vikings reenactment society have?

-The society now counts over 1,500 members across Britain, Europe, and North America.
-Local groups typically number between five and fifty members depending on the region.
+The Vikings has over 1,500 members spread across Britain, Europe, and North America.
+Local groups typically range from five to fifty members depending on the region.

-When did The Vikings begin organizing the Battle of Hastings reenactment events annually?
+How long has The Vikings organised the Battle of Hastings reenactment?

-Since 1995, The Vikings has served as the primary organizer for combat and living history portions of the Battle of Hastings reenactment events.
-A Goliath publication from the 1st of October 2006 described the re-enactment as coordinated by The Vikings re-enactment society.
+The Vikings has been the primary organiser for the combat and living history portions of the Battle of Hastings reenactment since 1995.